PokeJofeJr4th/Yet-to-be-Named-Dungeon-Crawler/readme.md

 A piece of equipment with `ATK {amount}`, `DEF {amount}`, or `MANA {amount}` increases the player's corresponding stat by the specified amount when worn.
 ATK causes the wearer to deal more damage in combat (recommended for weapons), DEF causes the wearer to take less damage in combat (recommended for armor), and MANA causes the wearer's spells to become more potent (recommended for magical items).

+A piece of equipment with `ON {TRIGGER} {Spell Name}` will cast the given spell when the condition is met.
+See the **Triggered Abilities** section below for more information.

 ### Enemies

 ```